 In response to this challenge, Climate Bonds is developing a series of reports that aim to identify and demonstrate green infrastructure investment opportunities around the world.
 By so doing, it aims to raise awareness of what is green and where to invest, and to promote green bond issuance as a tool to finance green infrastructure.

-The report series commenced with the GIIO Indonesia report, launched in May 2018, followed by five other reports – the latest being the GIIO Vietnam report, launched in April 2020.
+The report series commenced with the GIIO Indonesia report, launched in May 2018.
 The pipeline of GIIO reports being developed includes further exploration of opportunities in Asia-Pacific as well as in Latin America.

 The reports also support the need for a brown-to-green transition.
 In the short- to medium-term, governments and large companies will progressively be reducing exposure to brown assets and practices as they increase capex towards, and adoption of, greener modes of operation.
 When such industry sectors start to align with a 2-degree emissions trajectory, new green infrastructure opportunities can be created, such as in industries like shipping and logistics.